Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 By Vicki from Dallas, TX

 I love to burn candles every evening but they have been getting so expensive I needed to find a way to make them burn longer.
 I bought one of those 3 wick candles, that they have at the Dollar Store.
 I would only light one of the wicks instead of all 3.
-Each night I would light the wick next to the previously burned one and so on, to keep the candle burning evenly.

 I buy Chanukah candles at a reduced price after the holiday and use them year-round for birthday candles.
 They look so much cooler than regular candles - especially if you can find the multi-colored ones.